List of former Australian rules football competitions in Tasmania: Huon Football Association (1887–1997)

 Channel and Kingston entered the HFA in 1967.

-The competition struggled during the 1990s culminating with the loss of Channel and Kingston to the STFL in 1996, the Huon FA folded at the end of the 1997 season with the remaining clubs joining the STFL/SFL.
+The competition struggled during the 1990s and it was expected that the Association would amalgamate with the new STFL competition in 1996, however four clubs decided to remain loyal to the continuation of the Huon FA but Channel and Kingston defected to the new competition, the Huon FA folded at the end of the 1997 season with the remaining clubs also joining the STFL/SFL.

+The final Huon Football Association match took place on 13 September 1997 when Franklin, in their final match, defeated Cygnet in the Grand Final at Huonville.

-Huonville and Franklin merged to become the Huonville Lions, with Cygnet and Kermandie also having to adopt alternate playing uniforms and emblems upon joining the SFL.
+Huonville and Franklin merged to become the Huonville Lions in 1998, with Cygnet and Kermandie also having to adopt alternate playing uniforms and emblems upon joining the SFL.